santurini/api/README.md

 - **Advantages:**
    - Tasks are executed concurrently without waiting for each other to complete, asynchronous programming enables the API to handle multiple requests simultaneously.
    - Prevent delays and ensures efficient utilization of system resources, leading to better performance and responsiveness, especially in scenarios with high concurrency or I/O-bound operations.

-In this way, the controllers orchestrates the overall flow, delegates data-related tasks to the models, and involve the handlers for specific actions.
-This structure promotes separation of concerns, making the code more modular, maintainable, and easier to understand.

 ```
 ├── backend                                       # root folder of the applicative